tylerthomasallen/docs/src/pages/links/link-domain.md

 ### Custom ROOT domain (branch.com)

-!!! note "Use this domain for Branch links only"
+!!! warning "Use this domain for Branch links only"
 	Once you enable this root domain for Branch links, you will not be able to use it for hosting anything else.
 We recommend using a subdomain, or purchasing a new root domain for this purpose. **You cannot use your main website domain for hosting Branch links**.

 1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Link Domain** section.